LiamLugubrious/housing-mlops-deployment/README.md

 3. **Run the application**:
 python app.py

-4. The Gradio web interface will open in your browser where you can enter:
+4. The Gradio web interface will create a URL that you can use in your browser where you can enter:
 - Area (in square feet)
 - Number of bedrooms
 - Number of bathrooms

 and get a predicted house price.
+5 **Qutting the Server/Application**
+If using CMD press Crtl+C!

 ## Purpose

-This is part of my assignment which builds on the previous lab I did by using the trained model we got from the lab and creating a user interface for making live predictions.
+This is part of my assignment, which builds on the previous lab I did by using the trained model we got from the lab and creating a user interface for making live predictions.
 It is part of an introduction to using MLOps pipeline.